soitun/BotBrowser/tests/README.md

 Validation tests involving financial institutions (e.g., `threatmetrix.spec.ts` with Vanguard/Fidelity):
 - ⚠️ Use ONLY publicly accessible demo pages or authorized test environments
-- ⚠️ Submit ONLY synthetic or invalid data (fake names, obviously invalid identifiers)
+- ⚠️ Submit ONLY synthetic or invalid data (test identifiers, obviously invalid values)
 - ⚠️ Do NOT attempt actual account authentication or access real user accounts
-- ⚠️ Intended to analyze fingerprinting methodology in authorized research context only
+- ⚠️ Intended to analyze tracking methodology in authorized research context only
 - ⚠️ Any production environment testing requires explicit written authorization from the financial institution

 ### Validation Environment Troubleshooting